JirkaKrivanek/inject/doc/injections.md

 }
 ```

-All the parameters of the constructor are automatically provided by the same factory.
+All the eventual parameters of the constructor are automatically provided by the same factory.

+### Injecting via constructor with specified parameters

+Sometimes, it can be useful to ask factory for an instance with the constructor parameters already specified.

+To achieve this, simply pass one or more arguments to the `Factory#getInstance()` or `Factory#get()`
+method.

+Factory will then try to look for the matching constructor according to the specified
+parameters (ignoring the `@Inject` annotation at all).
+If no such constructor located
+then the runtime exception will be thrown (clear programming error).

 ### Injecting via field